 6 Mortgage Options for Future Homeowners to Consider

 The home-buying process can be confusing, especially for first-time buyers.
 While finding the perfect house can take time, the biggest challenge for many buyers arrives when seeking out a lender.
 Getting a pre-approval for a loan is highly recommended, so this might be the very first step taken after establishing a budget and before even looking at homes.
-With loan options ranging from government programs, banks, private institutions, and others, the contingencies and rules vary for each.
+With loan options ranging from government programs, banks, private institutions, and others, the rules may vary for each.
+Keep in mind that when making an offer, you will need to understand how a mortgage contingency works and what is covered.
 The following options are the most common types of home loans that buyers consider today.

 The most common home loan that buyers choose are conventional mortgages.
 These loans operate on a set time period for repayment such as 15 or 30 years and have a set interest rate that doesn't change over the life of the loan.
 The longer the loan plan, the more accrued interest one will pay.

 Adjustable Rate Mortgages or ARMs

 An adjustable rate mortgage is essentially the opposite of a fixed-rate loan.
 ARMs involve the periodic changing of interest charged to borrowers, and this can rise or fall.
 Typically, buyers pay a set interest rate for the first five years of the loan before the first adjustment change that is defined by the current real estate and financial markets.
 However, this type of mortgage can work against the borrower with higher rates.

 Generally referred to as VA loans, these mortgages are veteran-specific and can only be obtained by active or former U.S. service persons.
 Veterans use this option to obtain low or no down payment requirements, low interest rates, and the fact that good credit isn't necessarily required to secure the loan.